-Under existing law, a traffic citation is deemed a lawful complaint for the purposes of prosecution if the form of the citation: (1) includes an attestation charging commission of the offense alleged; or (2) is prepared electronically.
-(NRS 484A.620) Section 1 of this bill requires the attestation regardless of whether the citation was prepared electronically or otherwise.
 Under existing law, if a person refuses to sign a copy of certain citations issued by a peace officer who has halted the person's motor vehicle, the peace officer may deliver the citation to the person, and acceptance of such a copy is deemed personal service of a notice to appear in court to adjudicate the citation.
-(NRS 62C.070, 484A.630, 484A.720, 484A.760) Sections [1-4] 2-5 of this bill revise the language to provide that when a person physically receives a copy of a citation, receipt of the citation shall be deemed personal service of a notice to appear in court to adjudicate the citation.
+(NRS 62C.070, 484A.630, 484A.720, 484A.760) Sections 1-4 of this bill revise the language to provide that when a person physically receives a copy of a citation, receipt of the citation shall be deemed personal service of a notice to appear in court to adjudicate the citation.